gabesmsft/MCPFunctions/Readme.md

 #### Test the MCP tools
 1. In Visual Studio Code, select **View | Chat**.
 2. Verify that **Agent** is selected in the Chat pane.
-3. Ask the chat a question such as **What's a good food that is savory?**.
-It should find the Function App's food_recommendation tool and respond with the tool's response of "grits with butter" for savory, along with some additional information about grits with butter that the VS Code chat retrieves from its langauge model.
-   Note: If prompted to Approve, select Approve or click the drop-down and select the option to auto-approve.
-4. Ask the chat a question such as **What's a good food that is bitter?**.
-It should respond with the food_recommendation's default response of "corn fritters" when a taste isn't provided or matched.
-5. Ask other questions that relate to the food_recommendation or drink_recommendation tool.
+3. Ask the chat some questions such as the following:
+- What's a good food that is savory?
+- What's a good food that is bitter?
+- What's a good drink that is fizzy?

+The chat agent should route these questions to the food or drink recommendation tools on the Function App MCP server, and should return answers from the Function App MCP server.
+The questions don't need to be phrased exactly as above, since the AI in the chat agent will determine the context of the questions and will route them accordingly.

 If asking about a drink recommendation, the resource trigger should return a static list of drink recipes, starting with a header of "Drink recommendations webpage", which is the rendered index.html page specified by the resource trigger.
 Additionally, the resource trigger should trigger the mcp tool trigger, which returns its drink recommendation.